slviajero/tinybasic/examples/00tutorial/README.md

 ## The structured language set

 - CalculatorS: calcs.bas - RPN pocket calculator in BASIC with WHILE and SWITCH
+- Euler: euler.bas - Calculate the GCD using a multiline function

 ### More BASIC features